derrickyau9/IMDB-Review-Emotion_Rating-Predictor/CSVs/README.md

 2. 50k_Full_Data.csv and Merged_Reviews_Tag_Reduced.csv are 2 csv files used to run the final system, namely IMDB_Reaction_Tags_Predictor_Final.ipynb file.

 3. Merged_Reviews_Tag_Reduced.csv, Merged_Reviews(2).csv, and Merged_Reviews_Final.csv these 3 csv files are used to run the whole text analystics process, namely IMDB_Reaction_Tags_Predictor.ipynb file.
+We have 4 group members, each of us manually labeled 375 reviews,  and in  total we got 1500 labeled reviess.
 These 3 files are the same.
-Their different names are because they were created by different group members.
+Their different names are because they were created by different group members, they are the same 1500 labeled reviews.